10 Tips to Improve your WordPress Site Speed

 Integrating a CDN Network

 You can use Cloudflare‘s free service for initial improvement, or add bunny.net for full control, exceptionally high speed, and cost-effective pricing.
-The combination of both is a particularly powerful solution.
+The combination of both is a particularly powerful solution that gives you flexibility and reliability.
+Employing a CDN can dramatically reduce the load on your server, minifying bandwidth costs and improving overall website performance.

 Choosing a Performance-Optimized Theme